imohammedramadan/Macro-Deck-Simple-Blue-Icons/README.md

 # Macro-Deck-Simple-Blue-Icons
-A simple blue icon pack for Macro Deck 2
+A simple blue icon pack for Macro Deck 2.
+Has icons for media control and multiple styles of switches.